snowplow/snowplowanalytics.com/_posts/2018-04-19-iglu-r9-released/index.md

 <h3 id="upgrade-iglu-server">5.1 Iglu Server</h3>

-The new Iglu Server release can be downloaded from [Bintray][iglu-server-download].
+The new Iglu Server release can be downloaded from [here from Bintray][iglu-server-download] (download will start).
 Unzip the compressed file and then you can launch server with following interface: `java -jar $JAR_PATH --config $CONFIG_PATH`.

 The switch from Spray to Akka HTTP has seen some major changes in the configuration file format.
 However the old format can be adapted by: